 We can only speculate, but since that’s the case, we would probably see full coverage within the next 5 years.

 14. Can I send and receive SEPA instant with iCard?

 We were one of the first wave of institutions to integrate with the scheme before the service was temporarily suspended for our users.
 We re-opened the SEPA Instant scheme and right now you can receive SEPA instant to your iCard IBAN accounts in Euro.
-Very soon, we will announce the new sending facilities for real-time account-to-account transfers.
+From March 2022, all clients of iCard will have the opportunity to make outgoing money transfers via SEPA Instant.